Bathing Culture and the Development of Urban Space: Case Study Pompeii

 With its comprehensive reassessment of two key areas of Pompeii and its overarching focus on the multifaceted phenomenon of cityscaping, this project aims at contributing, beyond Pompeii and bathing culture, to current debates on the urbanization of Italy and the sociocultural, economic and political conditions, influences, and agents of this process.

-So far, seven field seasons were carried out jointly with the University of Oxford, four focused on the Republican Baths (fig. 1: 2015, 2016, 2019) and three focused on the Stabian Baths (fig. 2: 2016, 2017, 2018).
+So far, eight field seasons were carried out jointly with the University of Oxford and since 2021 with the Università degli Studi di Napoli L’Orientale; four seasons focused on the Republican Baths (fig. 1: 2015, 2016, 2019) and four focused on the Stabian Baths (fig. 2: 2016, 2017, 2018, 2021).
 Seasons comprised new stratigraphic excavations, investigations in archives and magazines, and detailed assessments of all standing remains, including the newest available 3D documentation and modelling techniques as well as traditional documentation methods.
-While fieldwork in the Republican Baths is completed, another final season is necessary in the Stabian Baths, planned for 2020.

-This project was carried out within the framework of the Excellence Cluster Topoi, group C-6 on “Cityscaping” and was generously funded by Topoi (2015-2018) and by the Freie Universität (2019).
-Fieldwork on site was carried out with generous permission and support of the Parco Archeologico di Pompei with its director Massimo Osanna.
+This project was begun within the framework of the Excellence Cluster Topoi, group C-6 on “Cityscaping” and was generously funded by Topoi (2015-2018), by the Freie Universität (2019), and by the German Research Foundation (DFG, 2021).
+Fieldwork on site was carried out with generous permission and support of the Parco Archeologico di Pompei with its directors Massimo Osanna and Gabriel Zuchtriegel.

 The project has shown that current understanding of the early phases of urban development in Pompeii must be revised, and has identified a direct link between urban development and the development of bathing culture: key points in the city’s development such as the transformation into a Roman colony in 80 BC and particularly the connection to the Serino aqueduct in the early Imperial period directly impacted on the baths studied – positively in the case of the Stabian Baths, negatively in the case of the Republican Baths.